CarterT27/digital_garden/content/DSC 40A Lecture 1.md

 > - **Goal**: Find the $h$ that minimizes $R_{sq}(h)$.
 >   The resulting $h$ will be called $h^*$.
 > - How do we find $h^*$?

+> [!note] Summary
+> - We started with the abstract problem:
+> > Given historical commute times, predict your future commute time.
+> - We've turned it into a formal optimization problem:
+> > Find the prediction $h^*$ that has the smallest mean squared error $R_{sq}(h)$ on the data.
+> - Implicitly, we introduced a three-step modeling process that we'll keep revisiting:
+>   1. Choose a model.
+>   2. Choose a loss function.
+>   3. Minimize average loss, $R$.
+> - Next time: We'll solve this optimization problem by-hand